CsarGrnds/odoo/docker/README.md

 - Clone or download this repository
 - Go inside of directory, cd odoo
 - Run this command docker-compose up -d

+Try any Odoo version in minute!!

+Have fun.
+CsarGrnds